The full handbook appears below. The Clinical Education Manual appears here.

 - There is a two-week limit to challenge test questions after the administration of the test.
 If additional answers are accepted by the program, all students will be awarded the points on the examination.

 - Once the clinical year begins, students are not permitted to access their tests from the preclinical portion of the curriculum.
 Additionally, tests given during the pre-clinical year will not be available after the semester ends.
 By appointment, students are permitted to review their clinical year tests throughout the clinical year, however.
 Arrangements should be made through the program.

-- Although grades will be posted on CANVAS, or sent to the student directly from ExamSoft, it is strongly suggested that students keep track of their test scores and if a student believes there is a discrepancy, the student must bring it to the attention of the instructor within two weeks of the original test date or review.
+- Although grades will be posted on Canvas, or sent to the student directly from Examplify/ExamSoft, it is strongly suggested that students keep track of their test scores and if a student believes there is a discrepancy, the student must bring it to the attention of the instructor within two weeks of the original test date or review.

-- For financial aid purposes the student has 150% of their time to complete the program not counting periods of Leave of Absence (LOA).
-For PA students, the program is 6 semesters so they would have 9 semesters to complete the program as long as they complete at least 67% of the credits that they take in any one semester.
+- For financial aid purposes the student has 150 percent of their time to complete the program not counting periods of Leave of Absence (LOA).
+For PA students, the program is six semesters so they would have nine semesters to complete the program as long as they complete at least 67 percent of the credits that they take in any one semester.

 - If a student must repeat a course or rotation in order to graduate from the program, student loans may not cover this expense and the student will have to find alternative financing for this activity.
 The University will determine the cost for courses that are being made up.
 If a student receives an “incomplete” grade, the student will need to make up the missed activities at the predetermined timeframe in order to prevent this incomplete grade from transitioning into a failure for the course.
 Ordinarily, completing an “incomplete” course should not require additional financial costs to the student.